 Syngenta Foundation Bangladesh

-In July 2017, our Bangladesh team issued a two-page summary of its activities.
-In August, however, heavy flooding caused major destruction in many areas of Bangladesh.
+In August 2017, heavy flooding caused major destruction in many areas of Bangladesh.
 They included those in which we work, particularly with the poor Santal communities (see below).
-The Syngenta Foundation is committed to helping the Santals recover their shattered livelihoods.
+The Syngenta Foundation moved rapidly to help the Santals recover their shattered livelihoods.
 If you would like more information on what they and we did together, please get in touch.

 Impact study: In 2016, we ran a survey on our Farmers’ Hubs program.
 Here's the report.

 Syngenta Foundation Bangladesh (SFB)

 We do this by extending science-based know-how, facilitating access to quality inputs, and linking smallholders to markets in profitable ways.
 This adds value for rural communities, and sustainably improves food security.

 Demand from the agro-industry for food and raw materials is growing.
 However, farmers with low yields find it hard to benefit.
 There is an urgent need to increase agricultural productivity.
 This can be achieved through better crop management, increased access to quality inputs, appropriate technologies, market linkages, finance for agricultural risk-bearing and risk-sharing, aggregation of produce to attract big buyers and a focus on commercial crops.

 - Bangladesh is one of the world's most densely populated countries.

 - 162 million people live on 147,570 km2.
 60% of the land is cultivable.